r00tkillah/goodfet/trunk/firmware/apps/pic/README.txt

-Much more documentation is needed for the programmer and is forthcoming along with more common tools (e.g. verify programming results).
+Much more documentation is needed for the programmer and is forthcoming.
 For now, here are some quick examples.
 To bulk erase program memory (this is necessary before programming),

 $ ./goodfet.pic erase